-- All requests must follow the guidelines provided in the One-Time-only Funding Request Form.
+All requests must follow the guidelines provided in the One-Time-Only Funding Request Form.
 Failure to do so may result in a non-recommendation for funding by the committee.

-- Priority will be given to requests that demonstrate ability to impact the largest audience.
-Preference will be given to those proposals that include matching funds (grants, donations, use of volunteers and other in-kind contributions) and plans for continuation of activities after the start-up funding from the grant has been expended.
+Priority will be given to requests that demonstrate ability to impact the largest audience.
+Preference will be given to those proposals that include matching funds (grants, donations, use of volunteers, and other in-kind contributions) and plans for continuation of activities after the start-up funding from the grant has been expended.

-- Requests must relate directly to the intended outcomes of Goal 4 of the University Plan:
+Requests must relate directly to the intended outcomes of Goal 4 of the University Plan:

-- Goal 4: Enrich our learning and working environment by attracting and supporting a more diverse faculty, staff, and student body.
+Goal 4: Enrich our learning and working environment by attracting and supporting a more diverse faculty, staff, and student body.

 4.1 Attract and retain a diverse faculty and staff.

-4.4 Expand efforts to promote diversity and inclusion among all faculty, staff, and
+4.4 Expand efforts to promote diversity and inclusion among all faculty, staff, and students.

 4.5 Seek historically underutilized business suppliers.

-Award recipients must submit a final report form to the Office of Equity and Access detailing budget expenditures and project outcomes including success of the project within 30 work days after the funded project has concluded.
+Award recipients must submit a final report form to the Office of Equity and Access detailing budget expenditures and project outcomes including success of the project within 30 working days after the funded project has concluded.
 Failure to submit this form will be a factor in any future funding request.

 Texas State believes that freedom of thought, innovation and creativity are fundamental characteristics of a community of scholars.
 To promote such a learning environment, the university has a special responsibility to seek diversity, to instill a global perspective in its students, and to nurture sensitivity, tolerance (acceptance) and mutual respect.
-Discrimination against or harassment of individuals on the basis of race, color, national origin, religion, sex, sexual orientation, age, veterans’ status or disability are inconsistent with the purposes of the university.
+Discrimination against or harassment of individuals on the basis of race, color, national origin, religion, sex, sexual orientation, gender identity and expression, age, veterans’ status or disability are inconsistent with the purposes of the university.